-What drives the Indigo Niche brand is a passion for Japanese textiles and the gentle art of Sashiko, as well as teaching and promoting our love of Sashiko to all who visit our workshop.
-We are proud to design many of the Sashiko Products on offer at the workshop.
+What drives the Indigo Niche brand is a passion for Japanese textiles and the gentle art of Sashiko, as well as teaching and promoting Sashiko designs.

-We visit Japan on a regular basis each year to source new products, supplies and ideas to keep a fresh approach for customers.
+I visit Japan on a regular basis each year to source new products, supplies and ideas, to keep a fresh approach for customers.

 Indigo Niche are proud distributors of the following stitching and quilting suppliers:

 Designers, Manufacturers and distributors of exquisite yarn dyed fabrics, kits and giftware for the quilting and patchwork community.
 (AustralianWholesale Distributor for Haori Taiwan).

 Suppliers of hand dyed Sashiko Thread - (Australian Wholesale Distributor for Sashi.co Japan).

 From Hiroshima (Japan) - Needles renowned for their superb quality and range.